From SQL Injection to Shell II

 This user is unlikely to have the FILE privilege.
 In another exercise, we will see how we can check that and get code execution using it.

 To dump multiple rows, we just need to add another loop to our script to retrieve one row at a time.
-We can isolate row from each other by using the SQL keyword LIMIT.
-The following table illustrates the behaviour of LIMIT:
+We can isolate row from each other by using the LIMIT SQL keyword.
+The following table illustrates the behavior of LIMIT:

 Statement Result